rstein66/rstein66.github.io/_projects/msms-neanderthals.md

     </div>
 </div>

+<p class="scene-direction">[Display returns to default state.]</p>

 ### Clothing scenes

 <p class="scene-direction">[Clothing appears when the narrator names the item.]</p>

-Did Neanderthals wear clothes?
+<p class="transcript">Did Neanderthals wear clothes?
 Probably.
 We know they sewed with needles made of animal bones.
 In this scene, the female in the middle is preparing an animal hide, probably to make clothes.
 During the hot French summer, a female might have worn a light dress or a straw hat to protect her from the sun.
-Neanderthals at least wore underwear. <span class="audio-description">{Boxers with pink hearts flash onto the male Neanderthal.}</span> Oops!
-It's 50,000 years too early for those.
+Neanderthals at least wore underwear. <span class="audio-description">{Boxers with pink hearts appear on the male Neanderthal.}</span> Oops!
+It's 50,000 years too early for those.</p>

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">